-The Alzheimer Scotland 24-hour Dementia Helpline 0808 808 3000 (freephone) can provide information on almost anything to do with dementia.
-If the person who takes your call can't answer a question, he or she will try to find out.
-The Dementia Helpline is run by Alzheimer Scotland and has a panel of expert advisers.
+The Alzheimer Scotland Freephone 24-hour Dementia Helpline on 0808 808 3000 can provide information on almost anything about dementia.
+If the person who takes your call can't answer a question, he or she will try to find out the answer.
+The Dementia Helpline is run by Alzheimer Scotland and has a panel of expert advisors.